Bridles and Bits!

 The dropped noseband is fitted with a back strap passing below

 the bit.
-Its designed to keep the horse from opeining his mouth and
+Its designed to keep the horse from opeining his mouth

 evading the bit.
 Can also increase pressure on the horses poll